loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_GIVEAWAY.md

 ## 3. Add the Giveaway participation process block to your chat flow

 Create or copy an new experience and add the `Giveaway participation` process block.
-Also add the `Sign up`process block if your chat flow does not have one yet.
+Also add the `Sign up` process block if your chat flow does not have one yet.
 The sign up process block collects the email adresses from your customers and is required for a valid giveaway participation.
+Please add the `ProCampaign` process block to your process flow too.

 <p align="center">
   <img src="giveaway/giveaway_process_block.png" alt="giveaway process block in LoyJoy" title="Giveaway Process Block in LoyJoy" width="600"/>